dennisXZX/reading-list/README.md

 ## Science

 ## Technology
-- [x] Zero to One: Notes on Startups, or How to Build the Future
+1. Zero to One: Notes on Startups, or How to Build the Future, by Peter Thiel

 ## Misc.